mwiecksosa/coughAnalytics/README.md

-# Cough Analytics Project at Fordham University
+# Cough Analytics
-• Built deep learning models with PyTorch to classify audio recordings of different medical patients as coughs or snores in noisy environments
+• Built deep learning models with PyTorch to classify audio recordings as coughs or snores in noisy environments
+• Joint project with IBM Research, Zurich and Dr. Sudip Vhaduri at Fordham University